A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Set Up the Computational Environment

 \subsection{Obtain and Secure API Keys}

 All cloud LLM providers require an API key linked to a user account.
 After creating an account on the provider's website, you can generate an API key in your user dashboard.
 The API key is a unique alphanumeric string that identifies you as the authorized user, for example, \texttt{c784df9e-bcf1-4145-83b6-a3c9ca281ee3}.
 This key grants access to the model and is used to monitor usage and manage billing.
+Note that the term ``API key'' is not adopted universally; some API providers use alternative terms like ``API/access/bear/authentication token'', ``personal access token (PAT)'', ``secrete key/token'' or ``API credential''.

 A useful practice is to generate separate API keys for different projects so you can better track the activities and costs associated with each project.
 To prevent accidental exposure of keys in shared repositories, never write them in plain text inside your scripts.
 Instead, store keys locally (and separately) in a Git-ignored file or as environment variables.